antempus/Durable-Function-Series/README.md

 ## How to Use

-Each folder within `Examples/` can be cloned and ran locally after the associated settings are added to the `local.settings.json`
+Each folder within `Examples/` corresponds with a blog entry can be cloned and ran locally after the associated settings are added to the `local.settings.json`; the